 Getting your toddler to sit still or be quiet during a church service is no small feat.
 Here are some tips that may help you in your quest to turn your big squirmer into . . . well, a little squirmer.

 This is a skill you can teach as soon as your child is talking.
 Make a game of talking loudly and then using a hand signal (finger to lips) to see how fast the other person can change to a whisper.
-Reward them with praise such as “Good whispering!
+Encourage them by saying, “Good whispering!
 That is how we talk in church!”

 On the way to church, review the order of the service and what your expectations are for their behavior.
 Make a list of keywords (such as sit, calm, and quiet) and use them as lyrics to the tune of a popular nursery rhyme (for example: “When we are in church, When we are in church, We sit and play in a quiet way, When we are in church” sung to the tune of “The Farmer in the Dell”).
 Sing it weekly as you travel in the car.